-- 1. The treatment of confidential information by the European Parliament shall follow the basic principles and minimum standards laid down Annex I, part 1. - 2.
-The European Parliament shall set up an information security management system (ISMS) in accordance with those basic principles and minimum standards which shall aim at facilitating Parliamentary and administrative work, while ensuring the protection of any confidential information processed by the European Parliament, in full respect of the rules established by the originator of such information as laid down in the security notices.
+1. The treatment of confidential information by the European Parliament shall follow the basic principles and minimum standards laid down in Annex I, Part 1.

+2. The European Parliament shall set up an information security management system (ISMS) in accordance with those basic principles and minimum standards.
+The ISMS shall consist of the security notices, the handling instructions and the relevant Rules of Procedure.
+It shall aim at facilitating parliamentary and administrative work, while ensuring the protection of any confidential information processed by the European Parliament, in full respect of the rules established by the originator of such information as laid down in the security notices.

-The processing of confidential information by means of automated information systems (IS) of the European Parliament shall be implemented in accordance with the concept of information assurance (IA) and laid down in the security notices.
+The processing of confidential information by means of automated communication and information systems (CIS) of the European Parliament shall be implemented in accordance with the concept of information assurance (IA), as provided for in security notice 3.